-"Civil Aircraft" means any aircraft registered in an ICAO Contracting State.

-"Charter" means the powers vested upon the OTSD through civil laws and regulations.

-"Committee" means the body established to investigate the accident or incident (see Investigation Committee)

-"Contracting State" means any State which is party to the Chicago Convention.

-"Contributing factors" Actions, omissions, events, conditions, or a combination thereof, which, if eliminated, avoided or absent, would have reduced the probability of the accident or incident occurring, or mitigated the severity of the consequences of the accident or incident.
-The identification of contributing factors does not imply the assignment of fault or the determination of administrative, civil or criminal liability.

-"Fatal injury" means any injury which results in death within 30 days of the date of the accident.

-"Flight recorder" is any type of recorder installed in the aircraft for the purpose of complementing accident/incident investigation.

-"Incident" means an occurrence other than an accident, associated with the operation of an aircraft, which affects or could affect the safety of operations.

-"Inspector" A person appointed as an Inspector of Air Accidents (who may be an appointed staff member of the OTSD, a seconded inspector from PACA or from another State) under this Regulation and any other regulations promulgated by the OTSD.

-"Investigation" a process conducted for the purpose of accident prevention which includes the gathering and analysis of information, the drawing of conclusion, including the determination of causes and, when appropriate, the making of safety recommendations.

-"Investigation Committee" Appointed by the Oman Transport Safety Department (OTSD) and empowered to conduct an aircraft accident/incident investigation under the control of the investigator-in-charge.

-"Investigator in Charge (IIC)" a person charged, on the basis of his or her qualification, with the responsibility for the organization, conduct and control of an investigation.
-This person shall be designated by the OTSD to direct the investigative activity of the Investigation Committee and over whose signature any required report is issued.
+- "Certified Aerodrome" an aerodrome whose operator has been granted an aerodrome certificate. - "Civil Aircraft" means any aircraft registered in an ICAO Contracting State. - "Civil Aviation Authority" an authority empowered under the Civil Aviation Law of Oman to provide surveillance and regulatory oversight of aviation activities within Oman. - "Charter "means the powers vested upon the OTSB through civil laws and regulations. - "Committee" means the body established to investigate the accident or incident (see Investigation Committee) - "Contracting State" means any State which is party to the Chicago Convention. - "Contributing factors" Actions, omissions, events, conditions, or a combination thereof, which, if eliminated, avoided or absent, would have reduced the probability of the accident or incident occurring, or mitigated the severity of the consequences of the accident or incident.
+The identification of contributing factors does not imply the assignment of fault or the determination of administrative, civil or criminal liability. - "Fatal injury" means any injury which results in death within 30 days of the date of the accident. - "Flight recorder" is any type of recorder installed in the aircraft for the purpose of complementing accident/incident investigation. - "Automatic deployable flight recorder (ADFR)" A combination flight recorder installed on the aircraft which is capable of automatically deploying from the aircraft. - Note: See Annex 6 Operation of Aircraft, Parts I, II and III, for specifications relating to flight recorders - "Incident" means an occurrence other than an accident, associated with the operation of an aircraft, which affects or could affect the safety of operation. - "Inspector" A person appointed as an Inspector of Air Accidents (who may be an appointed staff member of the OTSB, a seconded inspector from CAA or from another State) under this Regulation and any other regulations promulgated by the OTSB. - "Investigation" a process conducted for the purpose of accident prevention which includes the gathering and analysis of information, the drawing of conclusion, including the determination of causes and/or contributing factors, when appropriate, the making of safety recommendations. - "Investigator-in-charge" A person charged, on the basis of his or her qualifications, with the responsibility for the organization, conduct and control of an investigation. - Note: Nothing in the above definition is intended to preclude the functions of an investigator-in-charge being assigned to a commission or other body. - "Landing Area" that part of a movement area intended for the landing or take-off of aircraft. - "Maximum mass" Maximum certificated take-off mass. - "Operator" The person, organization or enterprise engaged in or offering to engage in an aircraft operation. - "Preliminary Report "The communication used for the prompt dissemination of data obtained during the early stages of the investigation. - "Investigation Committee" Appointed by the Oman Transport Safety Bureau (OTSB) and empowered to conduct an aircraft accident/incident investigation under the control of the investigator-in-charge. - "Investigator in Charge (IIC)" a person charged, on the basis of his or her qualification, with the responsibility for the organization, conduct and control of an investigation.
+This person shall be designated by the OTSB to direct the investigative activity of the Investigation Committee and over whose signature any required report is issued.